-2.21 Self-employed social contributions (ils\sicse)
+2.12 Self-employed social contributions (ils\sicse)

-From 2009 self-employed persons, with the exception of the persons engaged in individual activities under business certificates, have to pay social insurance contributions for the basic and additional pension part (26.3%) as well as sickness and maternity social insurance (2.2% insured only to receive maternity leave benefit, paternity leave benefit and childcare benefit).86 Since 2010 the owners of individual enterprises and the real members of agricultural communities were not subject to sickness and maternity social insurance contributions, contribution for pension insurance remained unchanged (26.3%).
+From 2009 self-employed persons, with the exception of the persons engaged in individual activities under business certificates, have to pay social insurance contributions for the basic and additional pension part (26.3%) as well as sickness and maternity social insurance (2.2% insured only to receive maternity leave benefit, paternity leave benefit and maternity (paternity) benefit).
+44 Since 2010 the owners of individual enterprises and the real members of agricultural communities were not subject to sickness and maternity social insurance contributions, contribution for pension insurance remained unchanged (26.3%).
+Social insurance tax rate for self-employed groups mentioned above hasn't changed during the period of 2011-2016.
 The contribution base for these groups of self-employed is taxable income of the self-employed persons after deduction of income taxes.